artpi/roam-research-private-api/README.md

 pbpaste | roam-quick --graph your_graph_name --email your@email.com -p your_password --stdin
 ```

+I very much intend to write a more comprehensive tutorial on my blog **[Deliberate Internet](https://deliber.at)**.
+Sign up to my newsletter if you don't want to miss it.

 This is very much work in progress!
 Pull requests welcome :)